-Bullseye returned to the UK TV screens in 2007 courtesy of Challenge TV.
+In 2007 Bullseye returned to the UK TV screens courtesy of Challenge TV.
 Dave Spikey made his Bullseye debut as the show host replacing the shows original host Jim Bowen.
 Tony Green returned as co-host, score caller / referee and prize announcer.

-Relive the show by playing one of the most recognisable theme tunes in British TV Game Show history.
+Relive the show by playing one of the most recognisable theme tunes in British TV Gameshow history.
 The theme was written by the musician John Patrick.

 Where does Bully live today?
 Well if he isn't on tour then he is safely locked away and he lives with the owner and creator of Bullseye Andrew Wood.

+The 2011 Bullseye Road Show tour was Super, Smashing, Great!
+I attended the first event in Redhill in Surrey and I got to meet the legends of the show John Lowe, Eric Bristow MBE & Bob Anderson.
+Not forgetting Andrew Wood, the creator of Bullseye his wife Jane and Laura his daughter.
 It was a fun night and a few lucky people were selected at random from the audience to play.
 It didn't matter if you didn't want to play as you could just enjoy the show as I did.
 But if you were one of the lucky few to be selected then you stood a chance of winning £500!!!

 Each event the dart professionals threw for the Help for Heroes Charity.
 The highest score with 9 darts during the events was 420! thrown by Bob Anderson.
 This figure was doubled and sent to Help for Heroes charity.
-Read more about the the Bullseye Road Show.
+Read more about the Bullseye Road Show.